effector/effector/src/content/docs/en/typescript/usage-with-effector-react.md

 }
 ```

-I also created some libraries to generate identifier and wait to simulate network requests.
+I also created some libraries to generate identifiers and wait to simulate network requests.

 ```ts
 // File: /src/shared/lib/oid.ts